c-j-bates/scaling-models-of-vwm-to-natural-images/README.md

 This repo contains analysis scripts and Pytorch training scripts, which are meant to be modified on an ad hoc basis, depending on user needs.
 I recommend modifying code as you see fit (e.g. to change file paths, comment out parts of analyses you want to omit, etc.).

+Scripts tested on both CentOS Linux 7 (Core) and macOS Monterrey.

 INSTALLATION